 • EFT has been applied to many different kinds of problems and populations.

 This information is borrowed from www.ICEEFT.com.
 Please visit for more information.

-Dialectical Behavior Therapy (DBT) is a cognitive behavioral treatment that was originally developed to treat chronically suicidal individuals diagnosed with borderline personality’ disorder (BPD) and it is now recognized as the gold standard psychological treatment for this population.
-In addition, research has shown that it is effective in treating a wide range of other disorders such as substance dependence, depression, post-traumatic stress disorder (PTSD), and eating disorders.
+Dialectical Behavior Therapy (DBT) is a cognitive behavioral treatment initially developed to address chronic suicidality in individuals diagnosed with borderline personality disorder (BPD).
+It has since become recognized as the gold standard psychological treatment for this population.
+Furthermore, research has shown its effectiveness in treating a wide range of other disorders, including substance dependence, depression, post-traumatic stress disorder (PTSD), and eating disorders.

 What are the components of DBT?

-In its standard form, there are four components of DBT: skills training group, individual treatment, DBT phone coaching, and consultation team.
-There is increasing evidence that DBT skills training alone is a promising intervention for a wide variety of both clinical and nonclinical populations and across settings.
+In its standard form, DBT consists of four components: skills training group, individual treatment, DBT phone coaching, and consultation team.
+Increasing evidence suggests that DBT skills training alone can be a promising intervention for both clinical and nonclinical populations across various settings.